galperins4/core2_tbw/README.md

 - blacklist_assign: if assign option is picked, this is the address those blacklisted shares go to.
 DO NOT SET to an account voting for said delegate.
 It is HIGHLY recommended this is set to the reserve address!
 - fixed_deal: use this if you have a fixed deal with a voter (e.g., 45 ark per day).
 - fixed_deal_amt: format is address:amount.
 The amount to pay should correspond to interval.
 - min_payment: Minimum threshold for payment.
-If set to 1, any payout less than 1 ARK will be held until the next pay run and accumulate
+If set to 1, any payout less than 1 ARK will be held until the next pay run and accumulated
-- reach: how many peers to broadcast payments to (Recommended - 20)
 - keep: there are the percentages for delegates to keep and distrubute among x accounts (Note: reserve is required! all others are optional)
 - pay_addresses: these are the addresses to go with the keep percentages (Note: reserve is required! all others are optional)